-In the 1990s, measured productivity growth has decelerated dramatically in Japan.
+In the 1990s, measured productivity growth decelerated dramatically in Japan.
 However, the standard Solow residuals may reflect factors other than changes in the rate of technological progress.
-This paper attempts to construct a measure of "true" aggregate technical change for the Japanese economy over the years 1973-1998, controlling for increasing returns, imperfect competition, cyclical utilization of capital and labor, and reallocation effects.
-We then find little or no evidence of a decline in the pace of technological change during the 1990s.
+This paper attempts to construct a measure of "true" aggregate technical change for the Japanese economy over the years 1973-98, controlling for increasing returns, imperfect competition, cyclical utilization of capital and labor, and reallocation effects.
+We find little or no evidence of a decline in the pace of technological change during the 1990s.
 Both cyclical utilization and reallocations of inputs have played an important role in lowering measured productivity growth relative to true technology growth.
 Our results thus cast doubt on the explanation of Japan's "lost decade" that attributes the prolonged slump to the observed productivity slowdown.

-Key words: Productivity; Technology; Purified Solow Residual; and Japan.

-JEL classification: D24, E23, E32, O47, O53
+Keywords: Productivity; Technology; Purified Solow residual; Japan JEL Classification: D24, E23, E32, O47, O53

-\ Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: takuji.kawamoto@boj.or.jp)
+Institute for Monetary and Economic Studies, Bank of Japan (E-mail: takuji.kawamoto@boj.or.jp)

-This paper is a revised version of Chapter 2 of my doctoral dissertation submitted to the University of Michigan in February, 2004.
-I am grateful to Robert Barsky, Gary Saxonhouse, and Serdar Dinc for helpful comments and suggestions, and seminar participants at the Institute for Monetary and Economic Studies, Bank of Japan for valuable discussions.
+This paper is a revised version of chapter 2 of my doctoral dissertation submitted to the University of Michigan in February 2004.
+I am grateful to Robert Barsky, Gary Saxonhouse, and Serdar Dinc for helpful comments and suggestions, and seminar participants at the Institute for Monetary and Economic Studies (IMES), Bank of Japan (BOJ) for valuable discussions.
 Special thanks to my primary advisor, Miles Kimball, for his unstinting help, advice, and encouragement.
 All remaining errors are naturally my own.
-The views expressed in this paper are those of the author and do not necessarily reflect the official views of the Bank of Japan or IMES.
+The views expressed in this paper are those of the author and do not necessarily reflect the official views of the BOJ or IMES.

-1. Introduction
+I. Introduction

 Japan's economic performance over the last decade has been miserable.
 The average growth rate of Japanese real GDP was a mere 1 percent in the 1990s, compared to around 4 percent in the previous two decades.
-Following the collapse of the "asset price bubble" in early 1990, Japanese growth rates steadily deteriorated through the first half of the 1990s, rebounded briefly at mid-decade, but has been generally weak since then.
+Following the collapse of the "asset price bubble" in early 1990, Japanese growth rates steadily deteriorated through the first half of the decade, rebounded briefly at mid-decade, but has been generally weak since then.
 Despite repeated fiscal cum monetary stimuli, the Japanese economy has remained in a deep recession.
 Why has the economy stagnated for so long?
 What is the fundamental cause of the protracted slump?
-These are puzzling questions not just for policymakers, but for academic economists.
+These are puzzling questions not just for policymakers, but also for academic economists.

 Recent work by Hayashi and Prescott (2002) provides a clear-cut but provocative account of Japan's "lost decade."
-They first note that the measured total-factor-productivity (TFP) growth has substantially decelerated in the 1990s, interpreting such movements in TFP as the result of exogenous technology shocks (or to small extent measurement errors).
+They first note that the measured total-factor-productivity (TFP) growth decelerated substantially in the 1990s, interpreting such movements in TFP as the result of exogenous technology shocks (or to a small extent, measurement errors).
 They then develop a quantitative real-business-cycle model of the Japanese economy and examine the predictions of the model economy in response to the exogenous productivity slowdown.
 Their main finding is that a calibrated version of their model can explain quite well the behavior of the Japanese economy in the 1990s.
-They thus conclude that "the only puzzle is why the TFP growth was so low subsequent to 1991" (p.
-207).
+They thus conclude that "the only puzzle is why the TFP growth was so low subsequent to 1991" (Hayashi and Prescott [2002, p.
+207]).